Human-Centric AI:

 Important Dates

-Papers will be evaluated on originality, impact, relevance, and clarity through a single-blind review process conducted by 2 to 3 program committee members.
-Based on review scores and topical balance, accepted papers will be assigned to either oral or poster presentations.
+Papers will be evaluated based on originality, impact, relevance, and clarity through a single-blind review process conducted by 2 to 3 program committee members.
+Accepted papers will be assigned to oral or poster sessions according to evaluation results and thematic balance.

-Submissions are non-archival.
 At least one author of each accepted paper must register for CIKM 2025 and present the paper on-site in Seoul, Korea, as scheduled in the program.
+This is the default requirement.
+However, in exceptional cases (e.g., visa denial or travel issues), our workshop will follow the CIKM 2025 main conference attendance policy regarding potential alternatives such as remote presentation.
+More details can be found here: https://cikm2025.org/attend/attendance-policy

 Invited Talks